mnzaki/coolsoft-13-wiki/Conventions-and-Guidelines.md

 ## Reviewing/Evaluation
 ### Code
-FIXME
+Read the Code Style and Conventions section above and make sure the developer has followed it closely.
+Your review should not be limited to just those things mentioned above.

 ### Scenario
 [Checkout](Git-CheatSheet#pull-other-branches) the branch you want to review.
 Open the Backlog.
 Try each success and failure scenario.
-If something is missing not functioning as outlined in the backlog, tell the developer.
+If something is missing or not functioning as outlined in the backlog, tell the developer.

 ### Tests
-FIXME
+Run the tests.
+Make sure no tests fail, even those that don't belong to the developer you are reviewing.
+All tests in master should be running successfully.
+Make sure developer has followed the test writing best practices.

 ### Documentation
-FIXME
+Read the Documentation writing section above and make sure the developer has followed it closely; spaces, new lines, tags (`+param+::`), etc

 ### UML
-FIXME
+FIXME FIXME!
+FIXME? :(